SEEKCommons/seekcommons-org-website/network-members.md

 ### WarīŇkwī Flores

 **WarīŇkwī Flores** (sibling/hir) is a PhD student in Natural Resources specializing in Indigenous Komplexity Systems Theory and BioKulture Research Design.
 Hir research focuses on agroecology systems metabolism, Indigenous data sovereignty and governance ('Data Kinship'), and digital stewardship within environmental DNA ('dimension-verse’ eDNA).
 WarīŇkwī advocates for biocultural intellectual property rights, the empowerment of Indigenous Peoples, and the integration of social ecology value systems, including Indigenous economic frameworks, to promote resilient, culturally-informed environmental solutions.

+### Alicia Gibb

+**Alicia Gibb** is an advocate for open hardware, researcher, and a hardware hacker.
+Alicia has worked within the open source hardware community since 2008.
+She is the founder and Executive Director of the Open Source Hardware Association (OSHWA), a non-profit organization to educate the benefits of building and using open source hardware.
+Alicia founded the Association after founding and chairing the Open Hardware Summit, a conference where the open source hardware community discusses business, manufacturing, legal implications, and all things open source hardware.

+### Ben Goering

+**Ben Goering** is a decentralized and federated web engineer who previously worked for Protocol Labs.
+Ben brings his experience with “dweb” to the work we are doing to build common infrastructures and protocols for collaborative socio-environmental research.
+He has been active in the San Francisco Bay Area in various community initiatives, including most notably ActivityPub.

 ###  Kyle Harp-Rushing